GoogleCloudPlatform/storage-sdrs/README.md

 ### Notification Service Details

 The Notification Service is a server side component that is responsible for broadcasting notifications of SDRS events to interested parties by way of Pub/Sub
-For more details, see [the Notification Service README](./readme/README-notification.md).

 ## Client Components